theo-obadiah-teguh/Carhalla/backend/README.md

 # Project Backend

-This directory contains the source code for our project's frontend, based in NodeJS.
+This directory contains the source code for our project's backend, based in NodeJS.